inrae/pgd-mmdt/docs/about.md

 Concerning semantics, we recommend a gradual approach towards the adoption of standardized [controlled vocabularies][2].
 For example, a simple dictionary of business vocabulary used by the community in the scientific field concerned may be perfectly sufficient.
 Subsequently, the creation of a thesaurus with or without correspondence with existing ontologies can be considered or, better still, enriching existing ones (e.g., [Thesaurus-INRAE][3]{:target="_blank"}).
 Obviously, when they exist, the ontologies of the domain can be chosen progressively by selecting those which are relevant for the collective and by drawing up a comprehensible landscape of the context in which they are included.

 The metadata thus produced are used to feed a local data warehouse intended to be subsequently consulted by all the people in the collective.
 Hence the importance of both the metadata schema and the vocabulary repositories specific to each collective.
-But these same metadata can also feed other warehouses, namely [Dataverse][1]{:target="_blank"} and [Zenodo][4]{:target="_blank"}.
+But these same metadata can also feed other warehouses, e.g. [Recherche Data Gouv][1]{:target="_blank"} and [Zenodo][4]{:target="_blank"}.
 Similarly, these metadata must be able to be harvested in order to carry out meta-analyses.
 It is therefore necessary to set up [gateways][5] between the different formats.

 <center>